knoepdan/CyberSecRappi/9_CyberThreatIntelligence/CyberThreatIntelligence.md

     - just about collecting the data
     - some sources: ProofPoint, Mandiant, SentinelOne, etc. etc.
 3. Processing
-    -
 4. Analysis
 5. Dissemination
-- always ask for feedback
+- always ask for feedback  (kind of step number 6)

+*Remark: also see example "ProjectSeshat_FromPDF.mdf"*

 ## Thread intelligence platforms (TIP's)
 All the data you collect, enrich and analyze needs to be properly stored.
 Plus we want to create correlations (and maybe share).